bamadesigner/authors-autocomplete-meta-box/readme.txt

 == Credits ==

 Big shoutout to [ereleases.com](http://www.ereleases.com) for commissioning this plugin and letting me share it with the community.
 Thanks, guys.
 You rock!

+Lots of thanks to Andrew Kurtis from WebHostingHub Support for providing the Spanish translation.

 == Filters ==